-Despite the fact that many of us appreciate a freshly trimmed garden with clean lines dividing the meeting of grass and soil, to create the perfect wildlife haven don’t be too tidy.
+Although many of us appreciate a freshly trimmed garden with clean lines dividing the meeting of grass and soil, creating a wildlife haven doesn’t have to be too tidy.

-This is suggested as a few messy areas in your garden can help attract wildlife.
-For instance, by simply having a pile of leaves with a few twigs can help provide wildlife with both food and shelter.
+Did you know that having a few messy areas in your garden can help attract wildlife?
+For instance, by merely having a pile of leaves with a few twigs can help provide wildlife with both food and shelter.

 Insect hotels can be created in two ways.
 Either by gathering materials such as rocks, bricks, logs, twigs and leaves into a pile located in a quiet spot or by purchasing one from your local gardening store.

 Building a bug hotel means you’re providing the insects with a safe area to hibernate and encourage them into your wildlife haven at the same time.

 If you are interested in building an insect hotel yourself, check out this step by step guide.

 Compost bins are a great way to dispose of any of your food waste and excess soil, and at the same time, they can also be the perfect home for many species, such as worms, woodlice, spiders, fungi and frogs, are just a few of the creatures you could be soon housing.

 Simply put food waste into the compost bin and turn it every so often with a fork, we recommend doing this at least once a week.
 On average, compost can take anywhere from a couple of months to a whole year to be ready to spread around your garden.
 And once it is prepared, you can start again.

 Wanting to compost but don’t know where to start?
 Here is our Composting Guide for Beginners.